-Whatever stance you take, WordPress theme frameworks have become wildly popular these days, so it’s worth to check out what they have to offer.
-In the rest of this post we will take a look at 5 premium and 5 free WordPress theme frameworks so that you can decide if they’re worth their salt.
+Whatever stance you take, WordPress theme frameworks have become wildly popular these days, so it’s worth checking out what they have to offer.
+In the rest of this post, we will take a look at five premium and five free WordPress theme frameworks so that you can decide if they’re worth their salt.

 Genesis is a highly customizable, secure, and mobile-friendly WordPress theme framework offering custom page templates, featured content widgets, elaborate Theme Options, and many other cool features.
 The framework itself needs to be installed as a parent theme, then you can customize it according to your needs by using a child theme.